 What About Calcium and Vitamin D Supplements?

-While it may seem easier (and require less planning) to take daily calcium and vitamin D supplements, it means you could miss essential vitamins not found in a pill, such as minerals and protein supplied by nutritious milk, yogurt, and cheese.
+While it may seem easier (and require less planning) to take daily calcium and vitamin D supplements, it means you could miss essential vitamins found in dairy products but not found in a pill, such as minerals and protein supplied by nutritious milk, yogurt, and cheese.

-The best nutrition depends on an overall healthy eating pattern, and the Academy of Nutrition and Dietetics, National Institutes of Health, and American Academy of Pediatrics encourage a “food first” approach to meet nutrient needs.
+The best nutrition depends on an overall healthy eating pattern, and the Academy of Nutrition and Dietetics, National Institutes of Health, and American Academy of Pediatrics encourage a “food first” approach to meet nutrient needs, including your daily requirement of calcium and vitamin D.

 Connect with an expert Registered Dietitian Nutritionist to discuss supplementation and determine if they are right for you or your child.